-Online Fundraising Campaigns - Crowdfunding (Series 700, No. 704.6)
+Fundraising within the District (Series 700, No. 704.6)

-The Johnston Board of Education believes online fundraising campaigns, including crowdfunding campaigns, may further the interests of the district.
-Any person or entity acting on behalf of the district and wishing to conduct an online fundraising campaign for the benefit of the district shall begin the process by seeking prior approval from the Chief Financial Officer (CFO).
-Any fundraising efforts conducted using the district's name, symbols or imagery will be conducted in accordance with all policies, regulations and rules for fundraising within the district.
-Money or items raised by an online fundraising campaign will be the property of the district only upon acceptance by the board, and will be used only in accordance with the terms for which they were given, as agreed to by the board.
+Fundraising can foster a sense of community and pride in the school district through group efforts to accomplish a common goal.
+The school board believes fundraising campaigns can further the interests of the district.
+Care must be taken to help ensure fundraising efforts are done properly and safely to benefit the school community.
+The school board is responsible for approving all district affiliated and student fundraising.
+Any person or entity acting on behalf of the district and wishing to conduct a fundraising campaign for the benefit of the district shall begin the process by seeking prior approval from the board or its designee.
+Any fundraising efforts conducted using the district's resources, name, logos, symbols, or imagery will be conducted in accordance with all policies, regulations and rules for fundraising within the district.